 This article will provide you with all the relevant information on rodless air cylinders, what they are, how they work, and a buying guide!

-Rodless, cable, band or magnetically coupled air cylinders are types of air cylinders which are selected where a footprint issue prevents the use of a traditional lower cost, but much longer footprint, rodded type air cylinder.
+Rodless, cable, band, or magnetically coupled air cylinders are types of air cylinders that are selected where a footprint issue prevents the use of a traditional lower cost, but much longer footprint, rodded type air cylinder.

 An 8″ stroke tie-rod type cylinder will be more than 16″ long when the rod is in full extension, and likely quite a bit more when the end caps and cylinder mounts are taken into consideration.

 A meter-long rodded air cylinder will need more than 2 meters of footprint for installation.
 Allowance must be made for the rod to extend from the end of the cylinder to its full reach.
 Sometimes there just is not enough room on a machine for that overall length.

 An application may also need to have a cylinder load move within the overall cylinder length.
 That cannot happen with a typical rodded cylinder.
 Perhaps there is a need to use an air actuator to move a load that is some distance away from the cylinder itself.